akageyama/efpp/README.md

 ## Reference

-S. Hosoyamada and A. Kageyama, A Dialect of Modern Fortran for Simulations, Proceedings of AsiaSim2018, Kyoto, Japan, 2018.
+S. Hosoyamada and A. Kageyama, "A Dialect of Modern Fortran for Simulations" in Methods and Applications for Modeling and Simulation of Complex Systems, Communications in Computer and Information Science, vol 946, pages 439-448, 2018 (Proceedings of AsiaSim2018)